 ED has notified guaranty agencies that it intends to exercise its discretion to permit guaranty agencies to assign loans to ED without documentation typically required on a mandatory basis.
 Outstanding loans on which defaulted claims were paid on or after March 13, 2020, and that are in default and not subject to bankruptcy filing may be assigned to ED.
-During 2022 and 2021, no loans have been assigned to ED.
-Mandatory assignment of loans is pending further instructions from ED and has the potential to impact ASA's future revenues.
+During 2022 and 2021, no loans had been assigned to ED.
+Mandatory assignment of loans resumed in 2023 and will impact ASA's future revenues.
 Management is in the process of evaluating the impact of this matter on its financial position prospectively and there will be no retrospective impact.